cryptoassetlab/cryptoassetlab.github.io/_pages/calconf.md

 ### Program

-The CAL 2021 conference program will be available late September or early October.
+The CAL 2021 conference program will be available early October.
 <!--
 The CAL 2021 conference program is available at the [dedicated page]({{ site.baseurl }}/cal2021/) -->